 Tip: When choosing scallions, look for ones that have a firm base and are bright in color.
 Store them in a plastic bag in your crisper drawer.

-Scallions make a perfect addition to this basil and tomato frittata!
+Scallions make a perfect garnish to sprinkle over this Oven-Barbecued Asian Chicken.

 Naturally tart and smooth in texture when cooked, rhubarb has long been a popular pie filling.
 The celery-like stalks are usually cooked with sugar to balance their tartness, while the leaves are typically discarded because they’re mildly toxic.
 In addition to using rhubarb as a pie filling, you can also turn it into a compote or syrup.